rtrppl/orgrr/readme.md

 If the note does not exist, then a new one with the chosen title will be created in the `org-directory`.
 The naming scheme of the new file is similar to org-roam v1.
 In other words, you should use orgrr-find and orgrr-insert to create new notes.

+I have decided against the use of org-capture to create new notes as this adds a lot of complexity for very little gain.
+If you want to abort the creation process you should invoke `kill-current-buffer`.

 ### orgrr-insert

 This will search the org-directory (and all its subdirectories) for a note and then insert a link to this note at point.
 You can search for a combination of tags and title (or alias).
 A marked region is recognized to narrow search.

 If the note does not exist, then a new one with the same title will be created in the `org-directory`.
 The naming scheme of the new file is similar to org-roam v1.
 The link to the new note will also be added at point.
-As above mentioned, you should use orgrr-find and orgrr-insert to create new notes.
+As above mentioned, you should use orgrr-find and orgrr-insert to create new notes and should use `kill-current-buffer` to abort.

 ### orgrr-show-backlinks